tgdnt/passwordstore2bitwarden-csv/readme.md

 - Short, Simple, well documented script, easily modifiable for your use case.
 - Proper escaping of weird characters.
-- Content is never discarded; it either consumed, or left in the notes section.
+- Content is never discarded; it's either consumed, or left in the notes section.

 # Missing features